-I’m Equal Parts Doctor, Scribe, and Mouse Jockey
+I’m Equal Parts Physician, Scribe, and Mouse Jockey

 And I don’t love it.

 When I gained acceptance into medical school, I thought I would one day have one amazing job, or at least one job title where I might get to wear several meaningful hats.